1. Check-In Charges

 If you change your flight 60 days or less before travel you will be charged € 37 (online), € 42 (call center).

 If you cancel your reservation up to 14 days before the flight, you will pay a cancellation fee of € 60 and receive a refund.
-If the cancellation is done within 14 days before your flight, you will receive the full refund after paying the fee for other services and the Seat Protection Fee of € 80.00.
+If the cancellation is done within 14 days before your flight, you will receive a full refund after paying the fee for other services and the Seat Protection Fee of € 80.00.

 BUT!
 If you purchased a Plus Fare ticket, or have a reservation with WIZZ Flex, you can cancel your flight and request a refund of your purchase price, delivered as credit to your WIZZ Account, up to 3 hours before the departure time of your outbound flight.
-The amount refunded to your WIZZ Account will be available for 90 days to be used for the purchase of Wizz Air flights and services.
+The amount refunded to your WIZZ Account will be available for 90 days to be used for purchasing Wizz Air flights and services.

 How to avoid hidden airline fees for changing or cancelling flights: